dannyadkins/cs244c-zero/README.md

 - peak memory vs throughput for each stage
 - throughput vs bandwidth for each stage
 - comm volume per step for each stage

-## paper + demo notes

-this repo is meant to be small and readable. the experiments are the star.